Last Updated on June 9, 2021 by Nancie

 When I bought my first hanging platform feeder, I naively hung it from a tree branch.
 Squirrels immediately took it over.
 The clear plastic dome “baffle” hung over it was more of a rain guard.
 It didn’t block squirrels.

 I watched them easily climb the thin metal pole only to get stopped up inside the squirrel baffle.
 They would then slide down fireman style, peer up at the feeder and try a few more times before moving on.
-I will admit to an uncharitable feeling of glee that I was able to (apparently) to defeat them.
+I will admit to an uncharitable feeling of glee that I was able to (apparently) defeat them.

-Get Squirrel Baffle Placement Right
+Why Getting Squirrel Baffle Placement Right in Important

-The Squirrel Baffle Falls
+The Squirrel Pole Baffle Falls

-The day before I had heard a thump outside.
-Looking out the window, I saw that the baffle had slid down to the ground.
-It is held in place by a metal ring you secure to the pole with supplied flat bottomed screws.
-The screws don’t actually go into the square-sided pole.
+This particular pole baffle is held in place by a metal collar ring you secure to the pole with flat bottomed screws.
+The supplied screws don’t actually go into the square-sided pole.
 They are just tightened snugly up against it on four sides.
 Then you slide the baffle itself up onto the pole from the top so that it rests on this collar.

-This ring had come loose (probably because it had been hand-tightened when we first put up the pole.)
+This collar ring had come loose (probably because it had been hand-tightened when we first put up the pole.)
 It slid down, with the baffle right behind it.
 (I don’t know if a squirrel was in the baffle when it went down, but I suspect a very surprised squirrel took a ride to the ground in it.)

 When I did this, I unintentionally put the ring about two inches higher on the pole than it had originally had been.
 This made the baffle hang that much higher.
 It was such a small difference, who would have thought it would matter?